I am only accepting new clients wanting to work intensively with EMDR and not currently accepting weekly clients. Visit here for more information.

-The first meeting will be used to assess your current circumstances.
+Prior to our first meeting a customized workbook will be provided to you to assess your current need.
 While my areas of expertise may be consistent with your reasons for coming to therapy, we will need to address specific areas that are unique to you.
-From there, we will be able to better determine what type of therapy is right for you, what it will entail, and what it will look like for you in terms of fitting it into your day-to-day life.
-In addition, I may provide you with series of actions to do outside of our therapy sessions, such as practice a certain technique or read a specific book, as it is important you take an active role in your healing.
+From there, we will be able to better determine what our work will entail.
+It is important you take an active role in your healing.

 2. Build a relationship

-Our first session will be more like a two way interview.
-I’ll get to know you, and you’ll get to know me.
-I will ask you questions to help me better understand your primary issues and concerns, as well as your history in terms of other events in your life, family, childhood, and career.
-However, I encourage you to ask questions too.
+Our first meeting, prior to the intensive, for 30 minutes will be at no charge.
+I’ll get to know you a little, and you’ll get to know me a little.
+I encourage you to ask questions.
 In order for therapy to be successful, it is imperative that we establish a client/therapist relationship that is supportive and honest.
 In fact, it is the nature – and the quality – of our relationship that will determine the success of your overall therapy goals.
 The success of the “meeting of the minds” with your psychotherapist is the most accurate predictor of a positive, healthy outcome to the hard work you put in towards your healing.
 As such, each client/therapist relationship will be unique but certain values and themes are true for all sessions, and you can expect the following:

 - You can expect to be treated with compassion, empathy, respect, and understanding.